majudlorenzoni/majudlorenzoni/README.md

-### Olá, eu sou a Maria Júlia! 👋
+### Hi, I'm Maria Júlia Lorenzoni!

-- 🔭 Desenvolvedora Full Stack Júnior — foco em React, TypeScript e Nest.js
+- **Junior Full Stack Developer — focused on React, TypeScript and Nest.js**
-- 🎓 Mestranda em Ciência da Computação e Matemática Computacional na **USP**
+- MSc student in Computer Science and Computational Mathematics at USP
-- 🤖 Apaixonada por **IA Generativa, LLMs e RAG** aplicados em produtos reais
+- Passionate about **Generative AI, LLMs and RAG** applied to real products
-- 🌱 Atualmente aprofundando estudos em **arquitetura de software, testes e observabilidade**
+- Currently deepening my studies in **software architecture, testing and observability**
-- 💬 Bacharela em Ciência da Computação pela UFPel
+- Bachelor's degree in Computer Science from UFPel

 <br>
 <div style="display: inline-block;">